biz2013/AXFunds/README.md

-CnyFund development tree
+AXFunds development tree

-CnyFund is a PoS-based cryptocurrency.
+AXFunds is a PoS-based cryptocurrency.

 Development process
 ===========================